 It is said, having brackets and wires in your mouth does take a little getting used to.
-That’s why we’re sharing some of our favourite braces hacks and things to make wearing braces easier.
+That’s why we’re sharing some of our favorite braces hacks and things to make wearing braces easier.

 INVEST IN AN AWESOME ELECTRIC TOOTHBRUSH